Canon M100 versus Sony A6000

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - Faster burst: Shoots at higher frequency (11 vs 6.1 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (360 versus 295) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in February 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the M100 comes out slightly ahead of the A6000 (6 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (5 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the M100 and the A6000 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon M100 (⇒ rgt)||Rec||..||4/5||..||3.5/5||2017||499||latest||check|